Absolute encoders

 The absolute encoders from FAULHABER deliver absolute angle information with a high resolution of 4,096 steps pro revolution.

-In combination with a brushless DC-motor, an absolute encoder also performs the commutation.
+In combination with a brushless DC-motor, a rotary absolute encoder also performs the commutation.
 This eliminates the need for the digital Hall sensors that would otherwise be integrated in the motor.
 Besides, just three instead of eight cables are needed for the motor wiring here.
 The absolute angle information is available immediately after switching on.
 The devices are equipped with an SSI interface and use the BISS-C protocol for communication.

 The single-turn absolute encoder is fully integrated in the motor.
 It can be combined with the small brushless DC-servomotors of the 0824...B and 1028...B series.
 The integration results in no change to the length of the motor.